 The ESC Chairman will chair all meetings of the ESC Board of Directors.
 The Chairman may exercise voting powers only in the event of a tie vote.
-The Chairman will be an ex-officio member of all ESC Committees deemed necessary by the ESC Board of Directors.
+The Chairman shall appoint a Vice-Chairperson and a Secretary.
+The Chairperson will be an ex-officio member of all ESC Committees deemed necessary by the ESC Board of Directors.
 In the absence of the Chairman, the Vice-Chairman will chair all meetings of the ESC's Board of Directors and will attend Committee Meetings.

-The Secretary will maintain and keep the official minutes and records of the ESC.
+The Secretary will maintain and keep the official minutes and records of the ESC at the IMAA office.